Pomoan languages

 The Pomoan, or Pomo /ˈpoʊmoʊ/, languages are a small family of seven languages indigenous to northern California spoken by the Pomo people, whose ancestors lived in the valley of the Russian River and the Clear Lake basin.
-Four languages are extinct, and all surviving languages except Kashaya have fewer than ten speakers.
+Majority of languages are extinct, and only Kashaya has little more than ten speakers.

 Geographical distribution

 John Wesley Powell, who was the first to define the extent of the family, noted that its boundaries were the Pacific Ocean to the west, Wintuan territory in the Sacramento Valley to the east, the head of the Russian River to the north, and Bodega Head and present-day Santa Rosa to the south (Powell 1891:87-88).
 Only Northeastern Pomo was not contiguous with the other Pomoan languages, being separated by an intervening region of Wintuan speakers.

 Internal relationships of languages

 Pomoan is a family of seven languages.
 Their relationship to one another was first formally recognized by John Wesley Powell, who proposed that they be called the "Kulanapan Family" (Powell 1891).
 Like many of Powell's obscure nomenclatural proposals, particularly for California languages, "Kulanapan" was ignored.
 In its place, Pomo, the term used by Indians and Whites alike for Northern Pomo, was arbitrarily extended to include the rest of the family.